fluxcd/flux/docs/tutorials/get-started.md

 curl localhost:9898
 ```

-Notice the updated `color` value in the JSON reply.
+Notice the updated `message` value in the JSON reply.

 ## Conclusion